Moments of generalized fractional polynomial processes: Fractional polynomial processes

-and $\bE_0[X_{L_t}^{2n+1}]=0$ for all $n\in\bN$ and $t\geq0$. \end{example} \begin{rem} The calculation of the matrix Mittag-Leffler function \( E_{\alpha}(A) \) for \( A=\cG|_{\cP_k} \) follows different methods based on the properties of \( A \).
-If \( A \) is nilpotent which translates to a generator $\cG$ that is strictly degree reducing on $\cP_l$, for $l\leq k$, the series expansion provides an explicit formula, as demonstrated in \Cref{ex:time changed BM}.
+where $(2k-1)!!$ is the double factorial, cf.~\cite[\S5.4]{NIST:DLMF}.
+In the boundary case $\alpha=1$, the subordinator $L$ becomes the identity, and our formula is consistent with the moments of Brownian motion without subordination.} \end{example} \begin{rem} The calculation of the matrix Mittag-Leffler function \( E_{\alpha}(A) \) for \( A=\cG|_{\cP_n} \) follows different methods based on the properties of \( A \).
+If \( A \) is nilpotent which translates to a generator $\cG$ that is strictly degree reducing on $\cP_l$, for $l\leq n$, the series expansion \dbt{reduces to a finite sum}, as demonstrated in \Cref{ex:time-changed BM}.
 If \( A \) is diagonalizable, \( E_{\alpha}(A) \) can be explicitly computed using the Jordan normal form of $A$, as shown in \Cref{rem:long range dependence}.
 In all other cases, numerical approximations have to be considered, see \cite{Garrappa18} for full details. \end{rem}